You

-You may see sentences involving comparisons in both types of Structure items.
-Many of these involve the comparative or superlative forms of adjectives.
+may see sentences involving comparisons in both types of Structure items.
+Many

-Most adjectives have three forms: the absolute (the basic adjective form), the comparative, and the superlative.
-Comparatives are used to show that one item has more of some quality than another does.
+superlative.
+Comparatives are used to show that one item has more of some

-George is taller than his brother.
+is taller than his brother.

-Superlatives are used to show that one item in a group of three or more has the greatest amount of some quality.
+are used to show that one item in a group of three or more has the greatest

-He was the tallest man in the room.
+He was the tallest

-The chart explains how comparatives and superlatives are formed:
+explains how comparatives and superlatives are formed:

 Absolute Comparative Superlative

-One-syllable adjectives warm warmer the warmest
+adjectives warm warmer the warmest

-Two-syllable adjectives ending with -y funny funnier the funniest
+adjectives ending with -y funny funnier the funniest

-Other two-syllable adjectives common more common the most common
+two-syllable adjectives common more common the most common

-Adjectives with three or more syllables important more important the most important
+three or more syllables important more

 Narrower clever polite

-more narrow more clever more polite
+narrow more

 narrowest cleverest politest